 A: In order to develop a comprehensive learning profile for each student we require copies of individually administered tests from educational, neurological, psychological and/or psychiatric professionals.
 The Admissions office may request additional testing if they feel they need more information about a student.
 Testing can be performed at the Miriam Learning Center at a lower cost that you may expect to pay elsewhere.

-A: Miriam School and Miriam Academy are committed to meeting the needs of students who benefit from our programs.
-The tuition at Miriam School and Academy is not “one size fits all.”
+A: Miriam School is committed to meeting the needs of students who benefit from our programs.
+The tuition at Miriam is not “one size fits all.”
 Rather, we match your tuition rate to your family’s unique financial position.
 After the student visit is scheduled, families interested in variable tuition simply submit an application to a confidential 3rd party service online.
 Based on their recommendation and a review by our administration, your variable tuition rate is determined.
 For more about the variable tuition program, visit our Variable Tuition page.

 A: Miriam School provides a personalized learning program, integrated speech/language and occupational therapies and a nurturing community for students with complex learning disabilities.
 Our students demonstrate documented average to above average intelligence, the ability to succeed in our classroom ratios and get along socially with peers, the ability to form collaborative relationships with teachers and the need for speech/language and occupational therapies.
 For more information visit the Who Should Apply page.